 This small segment isn’t impressive because it’s a small segment—hell, a segment of population are serial killers, pedophiles or homeless.
 The small segment is impressive because of how disproportionately accomplished and composed they are.

-The 1% I speak of are the people that society looks up to for the right reasons.
-They are the people paragons.
+The 1% I speak of are the people who society looks up to for the right reasons.
+They are paragons.
 They don’t specifically set out to be an example, but they inspire others to be their best.

 The Japanese call this idea Kaizen.
 It’s continuous improvement that centers around one key idea: big changes come from many small changes over time.
 On the contrary, the 99% believe in big wins and luck.